Bitcoin wallet

 *Buy, send/receive, swap, stake, and other crypto transaction services are provided by third-parties provider, which availability may vary based on jurisdiction/territory.

-You can easily buy Bitcoin with a credit/debit card or bank transfer.
-Choose from a range of service providers (MoonPay, Paypal, Ramp, Sardine…) and select the option that works best for you.
+You can buy Bitcoin (BTC) with a credit/debit card or bank transfer.
+You can choose from a range of service providers (MoonPay, Paypal, Ramp, Sardine…) and select the option that works best for you.

-Your Bitcoin will land safely in your Ledger Bitcoin Wallet.
+Your Bitcoin will land in your Ledger Bitcoin Wallet.

 You can easily swap Bitcoin through Ledger Live without using fiat currencies.